 The spleen is part of your body’s lymphatic system.
 The lymphatic system helps remove cellular waste, maintain fluid balance, and make and activate infection-fighting white blood cells for the immune system.
-It’s also responsible for making substances that play an important role in inflammation and
+A

 The spleen also stores red blood cells, platelets, and infection-fighting white blood cells.

 The spleen plays an important role in your immune system response.
-When it detects bacteria, viruses, or other germs in your blood, it produces white blood cells, called lymphocytes, to fight off these infections.
+When it detects bacteria, viruses, or other germs in your blood, it produces white blood cells, called lymphocytes, to fight off the infections that these cause.

 Many different conditions can cause the spleen to enlarge, especially diseases that cause blood cells to break down too quickly.
 An excess destruction of blood cells, for example, can overwork the spleen, and cause it to enlarge.